Physics-50/Module-1/docs/week1.md

 + Perform and analyze a single measurement (yes, one trial) reasonably but quickly, to check that your basic approach is working.
 (For instance, your speed of sound should not be a few centimeters per second, or greater than the speed of light.
 Since others have measured the speed of sound before you, perhaps you can look up the accepted value and ensure that you are within a factor of two.)

 + Get an understanding of the repeatability and precision of your measurement.
 What options do you have for measuring bead spacing?
-Hint:  you have a ruler and [calipers](calipers){:target="_blank"}, but you also have the ability to take a picture of the levitated beads with the ruler as a scale bar.
+Hint:  you have a ruler, but you also have the ability to take a picture of the levitated beads with the ruler as a scale bar.
 How do your choices influence the precision you can achieve?

 + Check other factors that might affect your measurement and its reproducibility.
 (Creativity is encouraged!)